 This document answers frequently asked questions regarding international trade of electrical products.
-For further information or to submit a question, please contact Joel Solis, NEMA manager of conformity assessment programs, via e-mail or fax (703) 842-3367.
+For further information or to submit a question, please contact Mike Leibowitz, NEMA manager of conformity assessment programs, via e-mail or fax (703) 842-3367.

 What does the term “conformity assessment” mean?

 The ISO/IEC Guide 2:1996 definition of conformity assessment is “any activity concerned with determining directly or indirectly that relevant requirements are fulfilled.”
 Conformity assessment is a broad term covering the activities undertaken